What is the Speculative Sentiment Index (SSI)?

 The Speculative Sentiment Index (SSI) is a proprietary tool offered by FXCM.
 Many technical indicators, such as moving averages, use past data and in a certain sense look in a backward fashion to understand trends.
 The SSI, however, analyses current data and is considered a leading indicator, meaning it can often signal a change in market direction before the change happens.
 The index is published twice a day by FXCM.

-The SSI focuses on buyers and sellers, comparing how many are active in the market and producing a ratio to indicate how traders are behaving in relation to a particular currency pair at any given time.
-A positive ratio indicates more buyers are in the market than sellers, while a negative ratio indicates that more sellers are in the market.
+The SSI focuses on the number of long vs short positions, comparing how many are active in the market and producing a ratio to indicate how traders are behaving in relation to a particular currency pair at any given time.
+A positive ratio indicates more long positions than short positions, while a negative ratio indicates that more short positions in the market.

-For example, if the SSI indicator shows a reading of -4.59, it means there are 4.59 sellers in the market for every 1 buyer, and shows there is an overall preference for selling at the moment.
-If the indicator shows a positive reading of 3.26, it means there are 3.26 buyers in the market for every seller, and shows there is an overall preference for buying at the moment.
-Each trader account is counted only one time regardless of the size of their trade.
+For example, if the SSI indicator shows a reading of -4.59, it means there are 4.59 short positions in the market for every 1 long, and shows there is an overall preference for selling at the moment.
+If the indicator shows a positive reading of 3.26, it means there are 3.26 long positions are present in the market for every short, and shows there is an overall preference for buying at the moment.
+Each position is counted only one time regardless of the size of their trade.

-Generally, the index is considered as giving a stronger signal about buyer and seller trends above positive levels of 2 and below negative levels of -2.
+Generally, the index is considered as giving a stronger signal about buy and sell trends above positive levels of 2 and below negative levels of -2.
 SSI levels of 2 or lower are considered weaker signals of sentiment.

 A Contrarian Indicator

 The SSI is considered to be a "contrarian" indicator, which means traders may want to trade in the opposite direction that the indicator is pointing.
-Thus, if the index is showing that there are more buyers in the market than sellers, it could be taken as a signal that the market is in an overbought condition and that there may be pressure to sell.
-Similarly, if the SSI is showing that there are more sellers in the market than buyers, this may hint that the market is in an oversold condition and that the moment could be favourable for buying.
+Thus, if the index is showing that there are more long positions in the market than shorts, it could be taken as a signal that the market is in an overbought condition and that there may be pressure to sell.
+Similarly, if the SSI is showing that there are more shorts in the market, this may hint that the market is in an oversold condition and that the moment could be favourable for buying.

 SSI And Price: An Inverse Relationship